wdemp/security-plus-notes/README.md

 3DES( Triple Data Encryption Standard)- a form of symmetric key encrpytion that uses DES cipher three (3) times.
 The maximum size for encryption is 56 bits per DES key.
 3 X 56= 168 bits.
 The 3DES cipher uses 3 different keys and is able to protect computers, systems etc against brute force attacks.
 -TwoFish a block cipher algorithm that operates on a 128 bit block of data that is capable of using crytographic keys up to 256 bits in length.
 Diffie Helman- a means of securely generating symmetric encryption keys across an insecure medium.
+Rijndael: is the algorithm that has been selected by the U.S. National Institute of Standards and Technology (NIST) as the candidate for the Advanced Encryption Standard (AES).(Note: tlhis is most likely irrelevant; the chances of you seeing this on the exam are slim.
+This is the only question I have seen on the practice test) The Question: An administrator would like to utilize encryption that has comparable speed and strength to the AES cipher without using AES itself.
+The cipher should be able to operate in the same modes as AES and utilize the same minimum bit strength.
+Which of the following algorithms should the administrator select?
 ## Attacks
 - The IV (initialization vector) attack is when an attacker deciphers the fixed-size input at the beginning of each WEP or WPA packet.
 WEP is much more susceptible.
 To avoid the attack, use WPA2.
 - An evil twin is a rogue access point that is controlled by an attacker.
 It has the same name and configuration as one of the legitimate WAPs in an organization.